Singularity Categories of B\"ackstr\"om Orders: Abstract

 \section{Abstract}

 B{\"a}ckstr{\"o}m orders are a class of algebras over complete discrete valuation rings.
 Their Cohen-Macaulay representations are in correspondence with the representations of certain quivers/species by Ringel and Roggenkamp.
 In this paper, we give explicit descriptions of the singularity categories of B{\"a}ckstr{\"o}m orders via certain von Neumann regular algebras and associated bimodules.
-We further provide singular equivalences between B{\"a}ckstr{\"o}m orders and specific finite dimensional algebras with radical square zero.
-We also classify B{\"a}ckstr{\"o}m orders of finite global dimension, as well as Gorenstein, Iwanaga-Gorenstein and sg-Hom-finite B{\"a}ckstr{\"o}m orders.
+We further provide singular equivalences between B{\"a}ckstr{\"o}m orders and specific finite dimensional radical square zero algebras.
+We also classify weakly regular, Gorenstein, Iwanaga-Gorenstein and sg-Hom-finite B{\"a}ckstr{\"o}m orders.